mozilla/probe-scraper/README.md

 The data allows answering questions like "which Firefox versions is this Telemetry probe in anyway?".
 Also, probes outside of Histograms.json - like the CSS use counters - are included in the output data.

-A prototype web viewer is available [here](http://georgf.github.io/fx-data-explorer/index.html).
+A web tool to explore the data is available [here](https://telemetry.mozilla.org/probe-dictionary/).

 ## Developing the probe-scraper
 Install the requirements: